Quantitative derivation of a two-phase porous media system from the one-velocity Baer-Nunziato and Kapila systems: Functional framework and tools

-where $C>0$ is a constant independent of $T$ and $c_{1}$. \end{lemma}
+where $C>0$ is a constant independent of $T$ and $\mu_{*}$. \end{lemma}

-Finally, we have the optimal regularity estimates of the damped transport equation.
+We have the regularity estimates of the damped transport equation.
 Since it can be directly shown by the commutator estimates \eqref{commutator} and Gr\"onwall's inequality as in \cite{burtea1,danchin4}, we omit the proof for brevity.